 Maybe you’re finally feeling ready to eat a more plant-based diet, but aren’t totally sure how to prepare vegetables without being totally boring.
 Maybe you’ve decided to give up all animal products in your diet, but aren’t sure where to start, or maybe you’re a longtime vegetarian or vegan who’s trying to shake up your routine and get a few new vegetarian recipes under your belt.
-Whatever your reason for wanting to cook more vegetarian dishes or vegan recipes, there’s a vegan cookbook that can help you make better plant-based and vegetarian meals, no matter your skill level.
+Whatever your reason for wanting to cook more vegetarian dishes or vegan recipes, there’s a cookbook that can help you make better plant-based and vegetarian meals, no matter your skill level.
 And to find the best vegetarian and vegan cookbooks out there, I spoke with plant-focused cooks and vegan chefs from around the country (and one from Canada) about their favorites.

-“Sure, it’s out-of-date (although they have issued a new edition).
+“Sure, it’s out of date (although they have issued a new edition).
 It’s from 1974 and was originally self-published.
 But no chef cooking vegetables can afford not to read the Moosewood Cookbook.
 Will you ever cook from it?
 Well, I did when I was in university, and the approachable recipes were a great way to ease me into the kitchen.
-But these days it’s much more valuable as a historical document, a marker that shows where vegetable-cooking was, how far it’s come, and how in some ways, for some chefs, it hasn’t really changed at all.
-And for me, it’s almost like a scrapbook, reminding me of when I tried to make Gypsy Soup, of hours spent poring over the recipes for Vegetable and Walnut Pate, Stuffed Eggplant, and Lentil burgers, trying to figure out how to tweak these dishes to make them better, learning from what they were doing, and slowly, page by page, without even knowing it, becoming a chef.” — Amanda Cohen, chef and owner, Dirt Candy, New York
+But these days, it’s much more valuable as a historical document, a marker that shows where vegetable-cooking was, how far it’s come, and how in some ways, for some chefs, it hasn’t really changed at all.
+And for me, it’s almost like a scrapbook, reminding me of when I tried to make gypsy soup, of hours spent poring over the recipes for vegetable and walnut pâte, stuffed eggplant, and lentil burgers, trying to figure out how to tweak these dishes to make them better, learning from what they were doing, and slowly, page by page, without even knowing it, becoming a chef.” — Amanda Cohen, chef and owner, Dirt Candy, New York

 “Chez Panisse Vegetables feels like the most resourceful vegetable-cooking dictionary.
 Creating meals that would be traditionally meat-centric with vegetables instead is less challenging and more exciting with this book on your side.” — Clara Polito, owner, Clara Cakes, and author, Clara Cakes, Los Angeles

 “When I had just gone vegan, I’d look at Vegan Stoner’s blog all the time.
 The cookbook is even more intriguing.
-The recipes are affordable, delicious, and have beautiful illustrations that familiarized me with so many cooking ingredient staples.
+The recipes are affordable, delicious, and have beautiful illustrations that familiarized me with so many cooking-ingredient staples.
 There’s just enough comedic relief to loosen you up and have fun cooking!” — Polito

 “A vegan cookbook that we love is Food52 Vegan: 60 Vegetable-Driven Recipes for Any Kitchen.
-The miso-soup recipe with shiitakes, soba, and asparagus totally inspired us to bring something similar onto our winter menu.
+The miso soup recipe with shiitakes, soba, and asparagus totally inspired us to bring something similar onto our winter menu.
 The recipes are simple, vibrant, and delicious.” — David Rodriguez, co-owner, Butcher’s Daughter, New York

 “Love Ottolenghi and Cooked Raw.
 Both cookbooks take inspiration from many different cuisines.
 It’s real honest cuisines.
 And chef Amanda Cohen, too.
 She rocks.” — David Lee, chef, Planta, Miami Beach, Florida